matthewlong29/PareAndFlourish_Site/_posts/2017-07-23-psa-ladies-dont-is-better-than-perfect.md

 <hr class="secondary">

 Have you read The Confidence Code?
 What was your biggest take away?
-Let us know in the comments or tweet to @pareandflourish.